enonic/app-rss/README.md

 ## Known issues

-* DateTime fields using timezone can not be mapped
+* RSS feed's settings for RSS "SY" is not used
-* Settings for RSS "SY" is not used
+* App's default settings for RSS "SY" is not used
 * "Full body" setting is not used, nor displayed in RSS feeds
-* Too easy to make app crash when not sufficient data is sent to it
+* If no description found for feed item, it will be empty

 ## Releases and Compatibility